CookieCutterCreator

 SVG is ideal.
 If you're using an image, pick a high-resolution PNG with a simple background and strong contrast.

-What size should a logo cookie cutter be?
+What size should a logo cookie cutter or stamp be?

-How do I keep thin lines and small text from breaking?
+How do I keep thin lines and small text from breaking in bulk production?

-Thicken delicate strokes, simplify tiny details, and avoid hairline gaps.
-If needed, choose a stamp or stencil style instead of a cutter so fine features stay supported.
+Thicken delicate strokes, simplify micro-details, and avoid hairline gaps.
+If the logo still feels fragile, switch the detail into a stamp or stencil instead of forcing it into a cutter outline.

 Next up